IrishMorales/lightweight-cnn-for-bone-metastasis/README.md

 3. Change `k_folds = 3` to `k_folds = 10`
 4. Change `epochs = 2` to `epochs = 100`
 5. Run the model again.
 This will run the model on the full dataset, amount of folds, and amount of epochs.

+**Note**: If using CUDA and you have already run the notebook once then try to run again, it may error on the cell with `summary(model, (3, 646, 220))`.
+To fix this, simply restart the kernel and run all cells to reset the tensor state from the previous run.